 For one, the argument is tremendously semantic.
 It’s essentially probing the question: Is Trump racist or is he bigoted?
 But who cares?
 Neither is a trait that anyone should want in a president — and either label essentially communicates the same criticism.

 Another issue is that race is socially malleable.
 Over the years, Americans considered Germans, Greeks, Irish, Italians, and Spaniards as nonwhite people of different races.
 That’s changed.
 Similarly, some Americans today consider Latinos and, to a lesser degree, some people with Muslim and Jewish backgrounds as part of a nonwhite race too.
-(As a Latino man, I certainly consider myself to be of a different race, and the treatment I’ve received in the course of my life validates that.)
+(As a Latin man, I certainly consider myself to be of a different race, and the treatment I’ve received in the course of my life validates that.)
 So under current definitions, comments against these groups are, indeed, racist.